balchua/boink/README.md

-# go-k8s
+# Boink
-This is a sample code to interact with Kubernetes using client-go.
+Boink is a simple Go client application that can handle stopping and starting Kubernetes `Deployments`.
+It works by selecting `Deployments` based on labels.
+It can also remember the previous known replicas, unlike a standard `kubectl scale` command where you need to specify the replicas manually.

+This tool can be helpful when you have certain applications which needs to be stopped during certain period of time.
+Pair this tool with kubernetes `CronJob` to automatically stop or start a `Deployment`

-Two ways to run the application:
+## How to run the application

-1. out of the cluster - This is a normal executable program to interact with kubernetes cluster.
+1. Outside of the cluster - This is a normal executable program to interact with kubernetes cluster.
 You can use minikube.

+    Arguments:
+    - --config - The location of KUBECONFIG
+    - --namespace - The namespace to use.
+    - --label - Specify the selectors.
+    - --action - Action to do, possible values `stop`, `start`

+    To Stop:

+       boink --config &KUBECONFIG --namespace test --label app=nginx --action stop

+    To Start:

+       boink --config &KUBECONFIG --namespace test --label app=nginx --action start

-2. In cluster - TODO
+2. In cluster

-## What the application does

-The application polls all the services in the `<your namespace>` namespace and gets all the kubernetes services in that namespace.
-After which the application checks if the service contains the annotation `sample.com/job-orchestrator` is set to `true`.

-This is a preclude to the possibility of performing actions when services with such annotations exist.
+    Make sure you have the right permission in the cluster.
+See samples in `manifest/` folder.

+    1. Create the `ServiceAccount`

+    ```
+    apiVersion: v1
+    kind: ServiceAccount
+    metadata:
+      name: boink
+      namespace: test
+    ```

+    2. Create the `ClusterRole`

+    ```
+    apiVersion: rbac.authorization.k8s.io/v1
+    kind: ClusterRole
+    metadata:
+    name: boink
+    rules:
+    - apiGroups: ["extensions","apps"]
+    resources: ["deployments"]
+    verbs: ["get", "list", "watch", "create", "update", "patch", "delete"]

+    ```

+    3. Bind the Cluster role with the service account

+    ```
+    apiVersion: rbac.authorization.k8s.io/v1
+    kind: ClusterRoleBinding
+    metadata:
+        name: boink
+    roleRef:
+      apiGroup: rbac.authorization.k8s.io
+      kind: ClusterRole
+      name: boink
+    subjects:
+    - kind: ServiceAccount
+      name: boink
+      namespace: test
+    ```

+    4. Create the `CronJob`, Stop `Deployment` with label `app=nginx` every  minute.

+    ```
+    apiVersion: batch/v1beta1
+    kind: CronJob
+    metadata:
+      name: boink-stopper
+      namespace: test
+    spec:
+      schedule: "*/1 * * * *"
+      jobTemplate:
+        spec:
+          template:
+            spec:
+              serviceAccountName: boink
+              containers:
+              - name: boink
+                image: boink:1.0
+                command: ["/boink"]
+                args: ["--namespace","test", "--label", "app=nginx", "--action" , "stop"]
+              restartPolicy: OnFailure
+    ```

 ### Tools:
 1. command line library using `github.com/urfave:v1.18.0`.
 This library makes it easy to create a command line application in `Go`.